howl-editor/howl/site/source/doc/api/io/process.html.md

 A string containing a human readable representation of the process exit status.
 Only available once the process has exited ([exited](#exited) is true).

+### started_at

+The time the process was started at, in seconds since the epoch.

 ### stderr

 An [InputStream] instance that can be used for reading the process' error